zdevilinside/TheExpatTech/content/content-of-the-week/Week-49.md

 ---

 ### 🎥 Mexican Minimum Wage Increase
 **[Reuters](https://www.reuters.com/business/world-at-work/mexican-government-announces-13-minimum-wage-increase-2025-12-03/)** reported Mexico’s **13% minimum wage hike for 2025**, aimed at improving worker livelihoods.

-This reflects broader Latin American trends of governments pushing wage growth to counter inflation.
+Mexico has increased the minimum wage from 70.1 Pesos a day back in 2015 to $315.04 a day.
+That might sound like a lot but when you factor in the exchange rate, it is $17.33 A DAY.
+Now you know why so many head north of the border to work.

 ---

-### 🏡 North Macedonia Tourism
+### 🏡 North Macedonia - A Tourist's Delight
 **[CNN Travel](https://edition.cnn.com/travel/north-macedonia-tourism-skopje-travel)** highlighted Skopje and North Macedonia as **emerging travel destinations**, blending Balkan culture, Ottoman history, and affordability.
+Part of Alexander The Great's Empire, it has become a separate country when Yugoslavia broke up.
+It is overlooked as a destination for many but that is slowly changing.
+Go to this golden nugget before it is found by the masses.

 ---

 ### 🤖 Micron & Crucial Price Gouging
 **[The Verge](https://www.theverge.com/news/837594/crucial-ram-ssd-micron-ai)** covered Micron/Crucial’s latest RAM/SSD launches.
-Here’s the outrage: **Micron has taken billions in taxpayer subsidies to build fabs in the U.S.** — supposedly to secure supply chains and lower costs.
+I am angry because **Micron has taken billions in taxpayer subsidies to build fabs in the U.S.** — supposedly to secure supply chains and lower costs.
 Instead, they’re **jacking up consumer prices**, hiding behind “AI demand” as an excuse.
-We paid for their factories, yet they’re squeezing us at the checkout.
+We paid for their factories, yet they’re squeezing us at the time of purchase.
 This is corporate greed at its worst — subsidized by public money, rewarded with higher costs for everyday consumers.

 ---

 ### 🌐 GPU Scandal
 **[VideoCardz](https://videocardz.com/newz/redditor-receives-rocks-instead-of-1200-rtx-5080-gpu-best-buy-investigation-finds-no-issue)** reported a bizarre case: a Redditor ordered a $1,200 RTX 5080 GPU from Best Buy but received **rocks in the box**.
 Even worse, Best Buy’s investigation claimed “no issue.”
 A surreal reminder of how broken retail logistics can be.
+Please record any boxes you open that contains an expensive piece.
+It will be able to be used to help you fight this type of experience.
+More and more of this is happening each day as people are hurting at the bank.

 ---